d3adp0et/notes/Rust/Rust 101 - TCM/Variables.md

 # Types of Variables

-- variables are immutable by default, ie they cannot change
+- variables in Rust are immutable by default, ie they cannot change
 -